Differentiable Tree Search Network: Continuity of the Loss Function in TreeQN

 Since sums and absolute values of continuous functions are continuous~\citep{rudin1976principles}, $h(x)$ is continuous.
 Hence, the maximum of two continuous functions is also a continuous function. \end{proof}

-\begin{theorem} Given a set of parameterised submodules that are continuous within the parameter space, expanding a tree fully to a fixed depth '$d$' by composing these modules and computing the Q-values by backpropagating the children values using addition and max operations, is continuous. \end{theorem}
+Rewriting the \cref{theorem_continuity_of_q_function} with proof below: \begin{theorem} Given a set of parameterised modules that are continuous in the parameter space $\theta$, the Q-function computed by fully expanding a search tree to a fixed depth `$d$' by composing these modules and backpropagating the children values using addition and max operations is continuous in the parameter space $\theta$. \end{theorem}

 \begin{proof} Let us represent the set of parameters, encoder module, transition module, reward module, and value module respectively as $\theta$, $\mathcal{E}_\theta$, $\mathcal{T}_\theta$, $\mathcal{R}_\theta$, and $\mathcal{V}_\theta$.
 These submodules are assumed to be composed of simple neural network architectures, comprising linear and convolutional layers, with the Rectified Linear Unit (ReLU) serving as the activation function.
 These submodules, therefore, are continuous within the parameter space.